deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Knapped Stone/Downtime/Living Standards.md

 >
 > You may spend 2 extra hours to find extra materials to deal with the Cold or Hot weather and, if you do so, do not take Exposure Damage.
 If you are exposed to Frigid or Melting weather, spend 4 extra hours;
 >
-> You may include a training routine for Body, Mind, or Perception in your survival routines.
+> You may include a training routine for Body, Mind, or Focus in your survival routines.
 You may only choose to do so if the next level needs the same or less Time per Day as your survival routines and if you are not training the same attribute already;
 >
-> Every Downtime Semester (6 Months), roll Perception, if you do not acquire a success, you misplaced, or lost an item of the Worldshaper's choice.
+> Every Downtime Semester (6 Months), roll Focus, if you do not acquire a success, you misplaced, or lost an item of the Worldshaper's choice.
 >
 **Note: It is possible for a character to die of Exposure Damage while Downtiming in the Wilderness.**